lpil/plug-redirect/README.md

   # Argument #1 is the 30x status code to use
   # Argument #2 is the path to redirect from
   # Argument #3 is the path to redirect to

-  redirect 301, "/ada",   "/lovelace" redirect 302, "/grace", "/hopper" redirect 303, "/adele", "/goldberg" redirect 307, "/sandi", "/metz" end
+  redirect 301, "/ada",   "/lovelace" redirect 302, "/grace", "/hopper" redirect 303, "/adele", "/goldberg" redirect 307, "/sandi", "/metz"

+  # When no status code is supplied it defaults to 301
+  redirect "/margaret", "/hamilton"
+end
 ```